elylucas/nest-ngconf/Guide.md

 npx nest g controller missions
 ```

-This will create a Nest controller file at `src/server/app/missions/missions.service.ts`
+This command creates a Nest controller file at `src/server/app/missions/missions.service.ts`.

-> Just like the service above, the CLI will automatically add controllers to the app module's list of controllers on your behalf.
+> Just like the service above, the CLI automatically adds controllers to the app module's list of controllers on your behalf.

-The controller will import the `MissionsService` and provide a method that will respond to a `GET` request to return back the list of missions.
+The controller imports the `MissionsService` and provide a method that responds to a `GET` request to return the list of missions.
 Update the controller:

 ***snippet: gsr-nest-missions-controller***